VanTuDev/vexere/README.md

     ```
 2. Set up file .env:
     ```
         // This data is a sample.
-You need to replace a value with your config .
+U need to replace a value is your config .
         PORT= "3000"
         MONGODB = "mongodb://localhost:27017/vexere"
         MYSQL_URL = ""